 Canadian teenager Leylah Annie Fernandez shaved nearly 100 places off of her WTA ranking to begin 2020, highlighted by her first WTA final at the Abierto Mexicano TELCEL presentado por HSBC in Acapulco in just her fifth tour-level main draw appearance.

-With those experiences firmly in the review mirror, the 17-year-old is now taking the time to focus on something where speeding up is much less encouraged.
+With those experiences firmly in the review mirror, the 17-year-old is now taking the time during the tour's suspension to focus on something where speeding up is much less encouraged.

 “I’ve been practicing driving with my parents.
 It was hard in the beginning, because I was scared being behind the wheel,” she said with a laugh, speaking with wtatennis.com by phone from her Florida home late last month.

 “Right now, I’m more comfortable… and I’m not as indecisive as before.
 Just having my family in the car has been helping me.
 It’s been a fun experience with them.
 I’m close to getting my license in a few months, so hopefully, I can take the test... and get my license soon when everything starts again.”

 Becoming a licensed driver and graduating high school — Fernandez is working towards her diploma in an online program that she’s been a part of for the past three years — are the most pressing milestones in the 17-year-old's life off the court, but the first two-and-a-half months of 2020 also saw the left-hander achieve several firsts in her life on tour.